input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

    :alt: Simulation step 3

 The log on the right hand side of the screen now gives a complete list of the actions undertaken by the participants and by the contract itself.
-One final note: we chose not to advance the slot at any time: this is consistent with the contract design; on the other hand we didn't see any *timeout* actions happening.
+One final note: we chose not to advance the time at any point: this is consistent with the contract design; on the other hand we didn't see any *timeout* actions happening.
 Why not try this yourself?

 Oracle simulation
 -----------------

-As we noted earlier in the section on `??? <#_oracles>`_, the Playground provides oracle values to simulations for the role ``"kraken"``.
+As we noted earlier in the section on :ref:`marlowe-step-by-step`, the Playground provides oracle values to simulations for the role ``"kraken"``.
 When the simulation reaches the point of simulating this construct